osmedeus/documentation/src/faq.md

     You can Join **[Discord Server here](https://discord.gg/gy4SWhpaPU)** or contact me via **[:material-twitter: here](https://twitter.com/OsmedeusEngine)** to see if it worth to add.

 ???+ question "I ran the scan but there's no vulnerability found?"
     It's simply that there's no vulnerability.
-It very depends on your target.
+It very much depends on your target.

 ???+ info "How can I update my premium package?"
-    Just run the install script for premium package again and it will be updated.
+    Just run the install script for the premium package again and it will be updated.

 ???+ question "Why was my scan stuck at portscan?"
     It will stay there because it got a sudo password prompt.
 Some special tools require *root* permission to run like **nmap**.
 Make sure you allow **nmap** can be run without sudo password prompt.

 ???+ question "Why was my scan portscan take so long?"
-    It's probably because cloud provider / home network limit your portscan or just simply your input is too big.
+    It's probably because your cloud provider or your home network limit your portscan or just simply your input is too big.
 Try to run with `--debug` then you can manually check with the raw command that the portscan module actually running.

 ???+ info "What is the difference between this flow to other flow?"
     1. Read the flow files to see what difference in them.